-- Fatigue: Many older adults who feel tired do not realize that they might have a deficiency, so they choose to ignore their symptoms.
-Someone who has stiff joints and is constantly feeling fatigued might want to boost their intake (especially if they do not go outside much or do not eat many fortified foods).
+Many older adults who are tired all the time may not realize that they could have a nutritional deficiency, so they ignore their symptoms.
+Low vitamin D levels may also cause widespread pain in areas like the shoulders, pelvis, ribcage and lower back, which can leave a senior feeling drained.
+Someone who has stiff joints and is constantly feeling fatigued might want to boost their vitamin D intake (especially if they do not go outside much or do not eat many fortified foods).